 2. Create a schedule for chores

-Look, we can hope that both you and your roomie will just remember to do things like take the garbage out or clean the dishes promptly.
+We can only hope that both you and your roommate will remember (and want) to take out the garbage and clean the dishes promptly.
 Unfortunately, that isn’t the reality, especially when people are living out on their own (from their parent’s house, or dorms) for the first time.
-To remedy the problem, set a schedule with your roommate for who does what chores and when so that there isn’t a fight later down the road.
+To remedy the problem, set a schedule with your roommate for who does which chores and when so that there isn’t a fight later down the road.
 Also, be comfortable to keep one another accountable and realize that the point of this is to cultivate a clean, and safe living environment for everyone.

-Are you starving and all you want to eat is your roommates pizza?
-Well tough luck, don’t touch it.
+Are you starving and all you want to do is eat is your roommate’s leftover pizza?
+That’s tough, but don’t touch it.
 In fact, don’t take ANYTHING of theirs without asking, and limit how much you take when they do say yes.
-There’s nothing more annoying than a roommate who is stealing what belongs to you.
+There’s nothing more aggravating than a roommate who is stealing what belongs to you.
 Imagine coming home from a long day’s work and you still have more homework to do – to find that your dinner you had in the fridge is missing!
 You know how the story ends.

 5. Clean up your stuff